OK, here are the basics. Agents please read these as well.

 Venue rules (well, sort of… just stuff to get out of the way):

 1: Hospitality.
 Yes, we’ll feed you, but restaurant pickings are slim.
 Good food, but slim choices.
-If you have special diet stuff, like vegan or whatever, bring your own.
+If you have special diet stuff, like vegan, there’s a way that can work, but it’s not easy.
 There are vegetarian options.
-However, we’re not a snack bar.
+Oh, and we’re not a snack bar.
 If you need nuts or some other little specialty item at the venue waiting for you, you’ll need to find somewhere else to go.
 Full dinner, local place, that’s it.

 2: Hotels: We usually don’t do them, unless it’s very special, and then that comes out of the expense budget, which means a lower split for you.
 We have very generous splits as our expenses are low.
 Home stays are available, usually.